Personal Care Attendants

-Finding a personal care attendant (PCA) for a student with special needs represents a significant decision for the family.
-The University is not responsible for the hiring and paying for PCA services; however, the Academic Resource Center offers the following information for parents and students to make an informed decision about appropriate services.
+Finding a personal care attendant (PCA) for a student with disabilities represents a significant decision for the family.
+The University is not responsible for coordination of hiring and paying for PCA services; however, the Academic Resource Center offers the following information for parents and students to make an informed decision about appropriate services.
 Please note: If the PCA will require on-campus housing, then the student will be responsible for handling the relevant costs of living on campus.

-Although Georgetown University does not have any direct involvement in the hiring of a PCA, there are steps that need to be taken by the student and PCA to register with the University.
-PCAs are considered Sponsored University Associates (SUAs), individuals who are "lightly affiliated" with Georgetown University.
-They engage with Georgetown in non-academic roles, and do not function as employees of the university.
+Although Georgetown University does not have any direct involvement in the hiring of a PCA, there are steps that need to be taken by the PCA to register with the University in order to be eligible to access on-campus facilities.
+PCAs are considered Sponsored University Associates (SUAs), individuals who are “lightly affiliated” with Georgetown University.
+They engage with Georgetown in non-academic roles and do not function as employees of the university.
 Contractors, non-Georgetown collaborators, volunteers, and vendor reps, are examples of Sponsored University Associates.

-To ensure that the appropriate paperwork is completed in a timely fashion, the student and PCA must be in contact with the Academic Resource Center to complete the appropriate paperwork.
+To ensure that the appropriate paperwork is completed in a timely fashion, the student and PCA must be in contact with the Academic Resource Center to complete the appropriate paperwork in a timely fashion.
 Please direct your inquiries to the Associate Director of the Academic Resource Center.